Continually Updated Clinical Reference

 Patient interview

-Ample time must be allotted for the patient interview, which typically takes longer than for patients without mental retardation.
+Ample time must be allotted for the patient interview, which typically takes longer than for patients without ID.
 Sufficient time is needed to put the patient at ease.
 The verbal examination should be adapted to the patient's communication skills and should use clear and concrete language, structure, reassurance, and support.
 Leading questions and questions requiring yes or no answers should be avoided, and the interviewer should ensure that questions are understood.

 Patients with sensory impairments such as blindness or deafness must be approached in a manner that recognizes their needs through the use of appropriate interpreters or communication devices.